colefuerth/colefuerth.github.io/content/projects/creations/_index.md

    - Lots of PC builds
    - Custom motorcycles (wiring, fabrication, etc)
    - Farming (family farm)
-   - FPV RC car
+   - FPV RC car/planes/drones
    - I do all my own maintenance on motorcycles, cars, diesel tractors, etc
    - A series of concurrency projects and other small programming ventures
    - C and Python are the preferred languages, I am very proficient in C specifically, for low level embedded applications
    - A *lot* of small Arduino projects to automate silly tasks, for one-off uses for parties, etc
-   - And more, but I will make this section nice another day.
+   - And more, but I will finish this section another day.
 Toodaloo!